melvinzhang/rule-based-ttt/README.md

 ```
 Rules 1 and 2 are fixed, but rules 3 - 11 can be reorderd.
 There are a total of 9!
 (362880) different AIs.

-The rule-based-ttt/check takes as input a matrix representing rules 3 - 11 and
+rule-based-ttt/check takes as input a matrix representing rules 3 - 11 and
-determines the number of win/lose/draw games against a player which tries all
+output the number of win/lose/draw games against a player which tries all
 possible moves.

 ```